IanW6374/Raspberry-Garage/README.md

 ## Configuration

-The platform configuration options can be modified by editing the .env file.
+The platform configuration options can be modified by editing the .env file (Must be saved in working directory)

 ```
 {